Securities Arbitration and Litigation: Statutes of Limitations

 A statute of limitations is a legal rule placing a time limit on how long a person can wait before filing a legal claim.
 If too much time elapses between the time you suffered a harm and the time you try to file a claim, the statute of limitations may expire, preventing you from filing the claim at all.
 That is obviously a worst-case scenario for someone who has been defrauded, because it means you lose the right to take legal action against the person or firm that wronged you.

 Girard Bengali, APC’s team of attorneys are highly experienced in all forms of securities arbitration and litigation.
-We can assess your situation and take appropriate action within the statute of limitations, so long as you bring us your case in time.
+As securities lawyers, we can assess your situation and take appropriate action within the statute of limitations, so long as you bring us your case in time.

 Two Different Time Clocks Must Be Kept in Mind